Jasper Cillessen

-Jacobus Antonius Peter Johannes "Jasper" Cillessen (born 22 April 1989) is a Dutch professional footballer who plays as a goalkeeper for Eredivisie club NEC.
+Jacobus Antonius Peter Johannes "Jasper" Cillessen (born 22 April 1989) is a Dutch professional footballer who plays as a goalkeeper.

 Cillessen joined NEC's youth team in 2001, making his professional debut for them in 2010, and signed for Ajax for €3 million a year later.
 He played in 141 matches for Ajax in six seasons, winning honours including three Eredivisie titles.
 In 2016, he joined Barcelona for an initial €13 million.
 He switched to Valencia in 2019, staying at the club for three seasons, before returning to NEC.

 In May 2011, Cillessen received his first call-up for the Netherlands national team.
 He made his international debut in 2013 and was the country's first-choice goalkeeper as they finished third at the 2014 FIFA World Cup.

 Club career

 NEC

 Cillessen was born in Nijmegen and grew up in nearby Groesbeek.
 He began playing for the youth team of local club De Treffers before being scouted to the NEC/FC Oss youth academy in 2001.
 In 2008, he signed his first professional contract with NEC and started playing for the reserves.
 In 2010, Cillessen agreed a new two-year contract at NEC until June 2012.

 Following an injury to first-choice goalkeeper Gábor Babos, Cillessen made his senior debut on 28 August 2010 in a 2–2 home draw against SC Heerenveen and was voted the man of the match.
 Even when Babos returned from injury, Cillessen managed to keep his spot in the first team and signed a two-year contract extension that tied him to NEC until 2014.
 At the end of the 2010–11 season, Cillessen was awarded Gelderland Footballer of the Year.